-Table 4.
-Affordable housing fees for non-residential development

-Development type Fee per square foot

-Manufacturing/Light Industry/Assembly \$3.74

-Office 5 /Research and Development \$7.19

-Warehouse \$1.94

 Hotel/Motel 6 \$1,745 per room

 Retail/Restaurant \$5.40

-Residential Care Facility 7 \$21.23
+Residential Care Facility 7 \$24.81

-Medical-Extended Care 8 \$24.77
+Medical-Extended Care 8 \$28.95

-Other types of non-residential Applicant to provide information and

-development statistics or new jobs generated by the use of the development
+Other types of non-residential development Applicant to provide information and statistics on new jobs generated by use of the development

-Alternately, applicants may propose to provide affordable housing for 25% of the need generated by the non-residential development.
-For certain development types, the number of residential units required to qualify for this option is quantified as a decimal fraction of the non-residential floor area; the requirements for this option are provided in Marin County Development Code § 22.22.100(B), Table 3-4c and in Table 5, below.
+Alternatively, applicants may propose to provide affordable housing for 25% of the need generated by the non-residential development.
+For certain development types, the number of residential units required to qualify for this option is a decimal fraction of the non-residential floor area.
+The requirements for this option are provided in Marin County Development Code Chapter 22.22.100(B) (Table 3-4c) and in Table 5, below.
 For development types not listed in Table 5, a specific nexus analysis may be required to establish the number of affordable housing units necessary to offset the impact of the non-residential development.

-Table 5.
-Number of new affordable housing units required for new non-residential development
+Table 5: Number of new affordable housing units required for new non-residential development

-Development type Number of affordable housing units required per square foot of non- residential floor area
+Affordable Housing Units Development Type (per square foot of non-residential floor area)

-Manufacturing/Light Industry/Assembly 0.000045
+Manufacturing/Light Industry/Assembly 0.00045

 Office9/Research and Development 0.000085

 Warehouse 0.000023

 Hotel/Motel 10 0.000020

-Retail/Restaurant 0.000058
+Retail/Restaurant 0.00058